Reading Time: 6 minutes 15 seconds

 Conversely, a dietitian often provides more specialized meal plans.
 They might work with clients who have eating disorders, for example.
 Or they may offer medical nutrition therapy.
 This requires advanced, specialized training.
 And it often requires a degree.
 In most states, a license or registration is also required.
 An example of the latter is a registered dietitian (RD).

-There’s also a newer role.
-It is that of dietitian nutritionist.
+Similar to a dietitian is a dietitian nutritionist.
 This professional has education and training in food and nutrition science.
 Once registered, their title is registered dietitian nutritionist (RDN).

 The Academy of Nutrition and Dietetics explains that an RDN must (1):